outaagunga/documentation/strategy-forex.md

 1. Close the trade if a candle closes below the Upper SD1 band
 2. Exit if the leading band (the one being walked) starts to curve back toward the middle band Leading band is curving back if: distance(LeadingBand − MiddleBand) < distance(LeadingBand[1] − MiddleBand[1])
-3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price is no longer making new local highs/lows
+3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price has not made a new high (LONG) or new low (SHORT) over the last P bars
 4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth fails to expand further AND the next candle closes back inside SD2, exit immediately

 *SHort Trade*
 1. Close the trade if a candle closes above the lower SD1 band
 2. Exit if the leading band (the one being walked) starts to curve back toward the middle band
-3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price is no longer making new local highs/lows
+3. Momentum Fade: Price stops "hugging" the SD2 band AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided the price has not made a new high (LONG) or new low (SHORT) over the last P bars
 4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth fails to expand further AND the next candle closes back inside SD2, exit immediately

 ## **Key Principles (Non-Negotiable)**